congjianluo/crossModalRetrieval/README.md

 We have prepared the data in the "./data/allImage" folder.
 If you have any question, please contact me at llluocj@gmail.com.

-The codes cite the following papers:
+The codes refer to the following papers:

 [1]  Li He, Xing Xu, Huimin Lu, Yang Yang, Fumin Shen and Heng Tao Shen.
 "Unsupervised Cross-modal Retrieval through Adversarial Learning".
 IEEE International Conference on Multimedia and Expo (ICME), 2017.